 With the Paleo Diet, you are encouraged to eat fewer carbohydrates because of its restriction on processed foods.
 However, it is not necessarily a low carbohydrate diet by design.
 After all, you are encouraged to consume fruits and vegetables in abundance as they are both staples of the diet.
 The key here is to limit carbohydrate intake as far as processed foods are concerned.
 On the other hand, the LCHF diet encourages you to limit the number of carbohydrates based on the way you feel versus a strict limit to achieve a metabolic state of ketosis.

-As mentioned above, one of the significant differences between these diets is the way that the body is intended to function on each diet.
+As mentioned above, one of the significant difference is the way the body is intended to function on each diet.
 With the Keto diet, you are completely changing your metabolic state to allow for it to be fueled off of ketones instead of glucose.11

 Overall, each of the diets highlighted above has proven to have its own health benefits.
-Ultimately, the best diet to choose comes down to which diet is going to be sustainable and effective for your lifestyle.
+Ultimately, the best diet comes down to what is going to be sustainable and effective for your lifestyle.

 Photo credits: Maraze/shutterstock.com, Maglara/shutterstock.com, colnihko/shutterstock.com, SteveCukrov/shutterstock.com, OleksandraNaumenko/shutterstock.com, ElenaShashkina/shutterstock.com